yvki/database/README.md

 - **Direct Discount** - Offers a reduction based on the original price, such as $10 off or 10% off, and is applied to a single product

-- **Quantity-Based Discount** - Encourage shoppers to increase their order value to a specific threshold of items (eg. buy 2 save $5, buy 3 free 1)
+- **Quantity-Based Discount** - Encourage shoppers to increase their order value to a specific threshold of items (eg. buy 2 save $5)

 ## Database Features